 The Role of Health Providers in Protecting Patient Privacy

 Clearly, health providers want to do all that they can to ensure that they are protecting patient privacy.
 For example, as stated in the ANA Code of Ethics, “The nurse advocates for an environment that provides for sufficient physical privacy, including auditory privacy for discussions of a personal nature and policies and practices that protect the confidentiality of information.”
-That being said, what are some relatively easy, inexpensive and immediate ways you protect your patients’ privacy?
+That being said, what are some relatively easy, inexpensive, and immediate ways you protect your patients’ privacy?

-- Maintain the privacy of the patient’s personal information by creating an environment conducive to private conversation
+- Maintain the privacy of the patient’s personal information by creating an environment conducive to a private conversation

 - Have personal patient information protected from public view or earshot